webpy/webpy.github.com/index.md

 ## Get Started

-web.py 0.38 is the latest released version of web.py.
+web.py 0.39 is the latest released version of web.py.
 You can install it by running:

     pip install web.py

+The above version only supports Python 2.
+If you looking for Python 3 support, try the experimental version.

+    pip install web.py==0.40-dev1

 Or to get the latest development version from git: